Suyooo/firefox-nowplaying/README.md

 active in another tab - click the icon to go to the tracked tab.

 Try playing a song or video - if it everything is set up correctly, you should see two new files, `nowplaying.txt` and `nowplaying.html`, created in the same folder as the application.
+If nothing happens, the site you use might not support MediaMetadata, so try one of the sites mentioned above to test.

-From now on, all you need to do to start using your Now Playing overlay is click the extension icon - no need to start a application in the background or update the configuration, just the browser is enough!
+From now on, all you need to do to start using your Now Playing overlay is click the extension icon - no need to start an application in the background or update the configuration, just the browser is enough!

 You have two ways of using this extension with OBS: